Various histories of the

-You will see that opinions vary with regard to the date of formation of B.S.A. - anywhere between the mid 1850s and the late 1860s.
+It will be seen that opinions vary with regard to the date of formation of B.S.A. - anywhere between the mid 1850s and the late 1860s.

 B.S.A. themselves declared that the Company had been in existence for 51 years.

-The answer really depends upon a determination of such point as you deem relevant to any particular part of the development of B.S.A.'s various formative and associated companies.
-However, probably the best reference relating the circumstances under which, and the period over which, the grouping of Birmingham gunsmiths metamorphosed into the Birmingham Small Arms Company, can be found in their own later company history of the period of the Second World War (1939-45), "The Other Battle".
+A marginally more recent reference relating the circumstances under which, and the period during which, the grouping of Birmingham gunsmiths metamorphosed into the Birmingham Small Arms Company, can be found in their own later company history, mainly of the period of the Second World War (1939-45), "The Other Battle".

 Additionally, the link here will take you to our page carrying complete BSA catalogues from 1908 to the 1930s - in PDF format.